Guide to Self-Publishing a Book: What to Consider Before You Do It

-By Renee Lamine, Marketing Coordinator at IngramSpark
+By Renee Lamine, Book Marketing Coordinator at IngramSpark

-You’ve crafting the perfect manuscript and poured months, and maybe even years, into writing it, so I completely understand that you’re eager to get that baby published.
+You’ve been crafting the perfect manuscript and poured months, and maybe even years, into writing it, so I completely understand that you’re eager to get that baby published.
 But before you jump into the next stage, it’s essential that you take the time to make sure your book is at its best.
 After the writing comes the myriad of choices you’ll be expected to make to ensure you’re giving your book the best possible chance to succeed.
 You’ve worked hard.
 It’s time to give your book the proper presentation to showcase that.
 Here are seven vital steps to take before you publish your book.

 1. Proof It

 Self-edit, revise, and then get it professionally edited.
 Being meticulous about the content of your book is the best way to make sure readers appreciate your story.
 Get your book to what you believe is its most polished state and then seek the help of an unbiased editor.
 Preferably, one who understands the publishing industry and what’s succeeding in the current marketplace.

 2. Determine Your Audience

 Who’s going to read your book?
 Even though you may think your book is for everyone, it isn’t.
 Be honest with yourself about your audience and you’ll find much more success.
 No book is for everyone and the sooner you determine your actual audience, the sooner you can target your approach and tailor your book marketing strategy to them.
 When finding your target audience consider things such as:

 - Regional appeal